 About Suzanne Mercury

-I am a poet who also works in visual and haptic poetic forms using found objects, old book pages, LED lights, glass, gold, tree branches, and all manner of natural materials, often combining them with my written work.
+I am a poet who also works in visual and haptic poetic forms using found objects, old book pages, LED lights, glass, gold, tree branches, and all manner of natural materials, combining them with my written work.

 Change, light, growth, decay, and death are the lifeblood of the natural world and of earth— these are the energies that I try to tap into when I write a poem.